 Do you have a hard time sitting still at night?
 Once the sun goes down, do you feel antsy and like you need to be doing something?
 You’re not alone.
 Millions of people feel this way, and there’s a good reason.
-Nighttime is when our brains really get to work.
-So if you’re feeling antsy, here are things that you can do to make the most of your night!
+Nighttime is when our brains get to work.
+So if you’re feeling antsy, here are things you can do to make the most of your night!

-If you can’t sit still at night because you’re always moving, you know how painful and debilitating that can be.
+If you can’t sit still at night because you’re constantly moving, you know how painful and debilitating that can be.
 The good news is that there are several things you can do to improve your situation.
-I have been helping people with restlessness problems for over 30 years, and I have also researched the subject extensively.
+I have been helping people with restlessness problems for over 30 years and have researched the subject extensively.
 I have even made youtube videos about these subjects and written a book about common back, leg, and foot problems.
 This article will help you find the answers that you are looking for!
 I even added a Youtube video that I made on this subject below:

 How to Avoid Restlessness While Sitting